mattallen-it/lab-002-windows11-secure-deployment-uefi/README.md

 Recovery, repair, and troubleshooting workflows

-This is the same class of tooling used by helpdesks, MSPs, hospitals, and government contractors when reimaging or recovering machines in regulated environments.
+This is the same class of tooling used by help desks, MSPs, hospitals, and government contractors when reimaging or recovering machines in regulated environments.

 🎯 What This Lab Demonstrates

 This is not just a Windows installer.
 It demonstrates endpoint control — the foundation of security, identity, and enterprise IT.

 Key skills shown: